Supported Wearable Devices

 We currently support showing widgets from your connected Android smartphone (or tablet) on the following wearables.

-The Wear platform is our main focus these days, with full support for all models, both Wear 1.x and 2.x.
+The Wear platform is our main focus these days, with full support for all models, including both Wear 1.x and 2.x.

 Devices in this section are those for which we have developed Wearable Widgets support in the past, but are not currently working on, for a variety of reasons.